aljorhythm/aljorhythm/presentations/thoughtworks-launch-lightning-talk.md

                             - Revenue
                             - Impact, solve problems

 Causes and effects run in many directions.

+Some loops are self re-inforcing.

 Correlation does not imply causation.

 - why airplanes and military landing strips?